AbhishekTripathi2710/SchoolManagment/README.md

 - Input validation for all fields
 - SQL injection prevention using parameterized queries
 - CORS enabled for cross-origin requests
+- Environment variables for sensitive data
+- HTTPS enforced for all API endpoints